1fish2/BBQTimer/README.md

 # BBQTimer Android app

-It's a stopwatch with a twist (or two):
+A stopwatch with a twist (or two):

 1. A lock screen widget lets you quickly operate the timer without unlocking your phone.
-2. It can play periodic reminder alarms (like count-down timers) while still counting up the elapsed time, however long it takes.
+2. Periodic reminder alarms (like count-down timers) while counting up the elapsed time.
+   Remind you to check the food, however long it actually takes to cook.

-It needs very few permissions.
+Requires very few permissions.
 No network access.
 No ads.

 ## Status
-All features have been implemented.
+Not yet tested on various OS releases and screen sizes.
 See the **TODO** list, below.

+BBQ Timer is for Android 3.1 (HONEYCOMB_MR1) and later.
+If it has problems on your phone or tablet running Android 3.1 or later, send me the details (device type, Android version, screen size, problem symptom, and ideally an Android "Bug Report" file).

 ## Usage Tips
 * Put the BBQ Timer widget on the Android lock screen for quick access (if you have Android 4.2